0xmikko/erascan/README.md

 # erascan
-### Erasure protocol exporer for fast development
+### Erasure protocol explorer for fast development

-Erasacn is open source tool for fast development using erasure protocol (.
+Erascan is an open source tool for fast development using erasure protocol (.
 It combines explorer & faucet.

 Official site: https://erascan.info